jrdpteam/Sniper/README.md

-Simple DoS tool made in Python,designed for Kali Linux. by JRDP Team
+Simple network testing tool made in Python,designed for Kali Linux. by JRDP Team

 Open Terminal on Your desktop.
 First,download this repo typing command: